-Following the recession of 1974-75, brought on mainly by the quadrupling of international oil prices, the economy expanded at a fairly strong pace of about 5% per annum between 1976 and 1980, underpinned by an emerging tourism industry, but mainly supported by increased public expenditure that fuelled aggregate demand.
-For instance, the fiscal deficit nearly doubled from 4% per annum between 1974 and 1975 to 7.8% per annum between 1976 and 1977 and stayed at 5.8% on average over the six- year period to 1981.
-Meanwhile, credit to the non-financial private sector averaged 13.75% per annum over the period 1976 to 1981, accentuating the high level of aggregate demand over this period.
-As a result, the external current accounts experienced a series of deficits averaging 8.5% per annum over this period, putting the overall balance of payments under pressure, accompanied by large losses of international reserves.
-The country experienced two years of economic decline in 1981 and 1982, while the rate of inflation averaged 10% per annum.
+Following the recession of 1974-75, brought on mainly by the quadrupling of international oil prices, the economy expanded at a fairly strong pace of about five per cent per annum between 1976 and 1980, underpinned by an emerging tourism industry, but mainly supported by increased public expenditure that fuelled aggregate demand.
+For instance, the fiscal deficit nearly doubled from four per cent per annum between 1974 and 1975 to 7.8 per cent per annum between 1976 and 1977 and stayed at 5.8 per cent on average over the six-year period to 1981.
+Meanwhile, credit to the nonfinancial private sector averaged 13.75 per cent per annum over the period 1976 to 1981, accentuating the high level of aggregate demand over this period.
+As a result, the external current accounts experienced a series of deficits averaging 8.5 per cent per annum over this period, putting the overall balance of payments under pressure, accompanied by large losses of international reserves.
+The country experienced two years of economic decline in 1981 and 1982, while the rate of inflation averaged ten per cent per annum.
 The Government negotiated a stand-by arrangement with the International Monetary Fund to support the balance of payments and measures were put in place to curtail growth in aggregate expenditure, including additional revenue raising measures and credit restrictions which moderated import growth.

-The economy responded to the measures to dampen aggregate demand in the preceding two years and, along with rebounding tourism earnings, the country emerged out of recession in 1983 and for the next six years real economic activity expanded at an average annual growth rate of 3.2%.
-Over the period 1983 to 1990, inflationary pressures were more subdued, growing at an annual average rate of approximately 4%.
-Despite the extended period of positive growth, the balance of payments pressures that had emerged in the early 1980s persisted throughout the mid to the late 1980s, in part due to continued fiscal expansion.
+The economy responded to the measures to dampen aggregate demand in the preceding two years and, along with rebounding tourism earnings, the country emerged out of recession in 1983 and for the next six years real economic activity expanded at an average annual growth rate of 3.2 per cent.
+Over the period 1983 to 1990, inflationary pressures were more subdued, growing at an annual average rate of approximately four per cent.
+Despite the extended period of positive growth, the balance of payments pressures that had emerged in the early 1980s persisted throughout the mid to late 1980s, in part due to continued fiscal expansion.
 Moreover the increased fiscal deficits were increasingly being financed via Central Bank accommodation.
-This, along with a resurgence in consumer spending led to rapid reserve losses.
-In addition, the Government borrowed heavily overseas for balance of payment support and to help service an expanding external public debt and by 1991, the island's foreign exchange reserves were seriously depleted, even as the economy slid into a recession.
+This, along with resurgence in consumer spending, led to rapid reserve losses.
+In addition, the Government borrowed heavily overseas for balance of payment support and to help service an expanding external public debt and, by 1991, the island's foreign exchange reserves were seriously depleted, even as the economy slid into a recession.
 In an effort to correct the resulting foreign exchange deficiency, Government implemented an eighteen-month stabilization programme, with the support of the International Monetary Fund, during the fourth quarter of 1991.